learning-unlimited/ESP-Website/docs/admin/releases/14/README.rst

 - Added an admin checkbox interface for the steps that are required for ensuring a program is completely setup
 - Added a filter for expired vs unexpired permissions and student registrations in the admin panel
 - Added buttons to the custom form response interface to bulk download files
+- Added the default values to the help text in the tag settings UI
+- When students are unenrolled from classes, their lottery preferences are no longer expired

 Minor bug fixes
 ~~~~~~~~~~~~~~~